Shape your future. Create a Better Tomorrow.

 - Visit our [ Link removed ] to get meaningful information related to benefits, perks, resources, testing information, hiring process, and more!

 - Pre-employment Testing – You may be invited to take some tests as part of the selection process via email.
 We’ve created an information guide designed to help you know what to expect.
-We encouraged you to review these three tests by referencing Edison Individual Contributor Workstyles (Test 8203) and Lineman Physical Performance (Test 4016) at [ Link removed ] .
+We encourage you to review these two tests by referencing Edison Individual Contributor Workstyles (Test 8203) and Lineman Physical Performance (Test 4016) at [ Link removed ] .
 If you have previously passed them, you may not need to retest.

 - Candidates must be available for physical testing at any of the following locations in California: Chino, Westminster, Tulare, and Rosemead.